helmetjs/eslint-config-helmet/README.md

 eslint-config-helmet
 ====================

 This is an ESLint config for Helmet repos.
-It is used internally by maintainers.
+It was used internally by maintainers.